Flexible retirement allows organisations and staff to be flexible about:

 ||Staff can wind down to retirement by remaining in their current post but reduce the number of hours or days they work.

 |Retire and return

-Members who have reached the minimum pension age can choose to retire, claim their pension benefits and then return to NHS employment.
+Members can request to retire, claim their pension benefits and then return to NHS employment.
 The Department of Health have released guidance to help employers put policies in place to consider applications from staff.

 ||Members can take part of their pension benefits and continue in NHS employment.

 ||Members can retire later than their normal pension age and have their pension benefits increased.